 Games coming out for a specific console are a thing of the past.
 Players want to connect online using a variety of hardware.
 Cross-platform game development allows your team to code once and release everywhere.

 How Do Cross-Platform Games Work?

 Cross-platform game development requires a variety of software tools to build the games from common code and art assets.
-Developers can all work in one code base.
-And game engines, software libraries, scripting languages, and software development kits (SDKs) are used to create platform-specific elements for the game to be released.
+Developers all work in one code base.
+Game engines, software libraries, scripting languages, and software development kits (SDKs) create platform-specific elements for the game to be released.

 Why Cross-Platform Development?

 Cross-platform game development has serious benefits.
 Studios don’t need to maintain separate and specific codebases for each platform.
 Maintaining one codebase can make it more stable and easier to maintain.
 It also creates an opportunity to deliver your game into the hands of the most players.
 Users only need to purchase the title for one specific system to have access on other devices.

 Cross-platform game development also helps with upgrades.
 Teams no longer need to go in and make a change on two or more codebases.
 They can simply make a change and deploy it to all platforms at once, saving both time and money.

 However, there can be some disadvantages.
 Native platform development offers an exclusive integration with the platform, usually resulting in faster performance.
 Non-native code can suffer delays.
 It is important to focus on the user experience and test on all platforms.

 The best way to ensure your game reaches the most people is to create it for cross-play.
 So, what software do you need for cross-platform game development?